 - Needing to have things in a particular order (e.g., having things arranged symmetrically)

 Compulsions are repetitive physical or mental actions that a person engages in to reduce anxiety.
 Often, the compulsion is designed to counteract or undo an obsession.
-For example, a person who has an obsession about being contaminated with germs might develop a compulsion to wash their hands over and over.
-The following are examples of some other common compulsions in OCD.
+Those that are symptomatic of OCD include:

-- Checking (e.g., to make sure doors are locked or to make sure some type of mistake wasn’t made)
+- Excessive checking (e.g., to make sure doors are locked or to make sure some type of mistake wasn't made)

 - Repetitive praying

-OCD can be treated with both therapy and medications and usually responds best when both are combined.
+OCD is often treated with both therapy and medications.
+Some patients respond best when the two are combined.

-- Cognitive Behavioral Therapy (CBT): Involves helping the individual suffering from OCD to see the connection between their thoughts, feelings, and behaviors.
-Once this connection is understood, CBT uses a variety of techniques to change the thoughts, feelings, and behaviors that underlie and perpetuate the OCD.
+Psychotherapy is commonly used to help with OCD.
+Psychotherapy involves helping the individual to see the connection between their thoughts, feelings, and behaviors.
+Once this connection is understood, therapists will work with patients using a variety of techniques to change the thoughts, feelings, and behaviors that underlie and perpetuate the OCD.